alethiaQ/alethiaQ.github.io/_posts/2019-08-12-stranger_things_directory_cli_ruby_gem.markdown

 ---
 layout: post
-title:      "Stranger Things Directory CLI Ruby Gem"
+title:      "Simple Project Start to Run-"
 date:       2019-08-12 16:19:20 -0400
 permalink:  stranger_things_directory_cli_ruby_gem
 ---

+## Complete CLI-project methodology and implementation

-Beginning any project with a blank page is always daunting, especially when you have the freedom of choice to pick any focal point of the project.
-In this case, I knew I had to create a CLI ruby gem using scraped data from any web-page of my choice.
-The hardest part while getting started, was choosing a website that interested me and was "scrapeable".
+Beginning any project with a blank page is always daunting, even more so when you have the freedom to pick any topic.
+In this case, I knew I had to create a CLI ruby gem using scraped data from any web-page.
 After many attempts, I finally found a webpage that interested me and was laid out well enough to scrape from.
 I chose two FANDOM Stranger things wiki articles, one containing trending characters, and the other about locations.

 **Getting Started**
-The best way to organize my thoughts and ensure I stayed on task, was to invision the big picture first, then work my way down to the nitty-gritty.
+The best way to organize my thoughts and ensure I stay on task- is to invision the big picture first, then work down to the "nitty-gritty".

 Using a simple list, such as the ones below, I was able to imagine how I wanted my program to look, how I wanted the user to interact with it, and map how I wanted my data to be broken down.

 **How I want my program to run overall: **
 * Welcome message
-* Present user with options (Location list, Character List)
+* Output to user Category options (Location list, Character List)
-* Present chosen list
-* Allow user to choose item to learn more about
+* Output selected list- Allow user to choose item to learn more about
-* Present item, then bring user back to original choice option
+* Output item
+* Start from top
 * Exit program when user enters exit
-* Exit message

-From here, I knew how I wanted the program to run and interact with a user.

 **CLI Project design steps and notes: **
 * Gem bundle creator